 Tree of the Month

-The Ohio Chapter ISA continued efforts is to advance responsible tree care practices through research, technology, and education while promoting the benefits of trees.
+The Ohio Chapter ISA continued efforts are to advance responsible tree care practices through research, technology, and education while promoting the benefits of trees.
 This month Tree-Of-The-Month is commonly known as the Paw Paw, Pawpaw, paw, or Paw-Paw, or the Latin name of Asimina triloba.
 The Paw Paw has leaves and branches that deer avoid browsing and fruit loved by all.
 The Paw Paw is a fascinating native tree.
 Deer find Pawpaw foliage unpalatable and, therefore, make the Paw Paw tree easy to grow.

 Check with a local Ohio International Society of Arboriculture Certified Arborist for what cultivars will work in your location.